Martelleur/Martelleur/README.md

-- 👋 Hi, I’m Joel Martelleur, I am a previous tennis coach from Sweden who is now trying my best to become a Software Developer
+- 👋 Hi, I am a newly graduated software developer with knowledge in software development, web development,  and Continuous Delivery.
+My current goal is to find a job that offers challenges and opportunities in software development, web development or DevOps.

-- 👀 I’m interested in Web development, Mobile app development, DevOps, and Continuous Delivery
+- 👀 I’m interested in Web development, Mobile app development, DevOps, and Continuous Delivery.

-- 🌱 I’m currently seraching for a job in Web development and Mobile app development.
+- 🌱 I’m currently searching for a job in Web development, Mobile app development, and DevOps.

 - 💞️ I’m looking to collaborate on Web development, Mobile app development, and try to help people with everyday problems.